insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/2022-02-15-overview-of-processflow.md

 CUSTOMIZE AND EXTEND BEST PRACTICES

 * Build customized business-related flows and templates to use it across departments for best practices.
-* Zero coding experience needed; build and share complex flows using visual designer.
+* Zero coding experience needed, build and share complex flows using visual designer.

 UNINTERRUPTEDLY IMPROVE PRODUCTIVITY